 Goalkeepers have the following ball delivery methods:

-- Roll the ball to a teammate – This is very accurate when the goalie rolls the ball, as in bowling, to a teammate but only for short-range.
+- Roll the ball to a teammate – This is very accurate when the goalie rolls the ball, as in bowling, to a teammate but only for short range.

-- Throw the ball to a teammate – Some called it long throw, is more accurate than kicking but only for medium-range, reaching the midfielder, striker, or wingers.
+- Throw the ball to a teammate – Some called it a long throw, which is more accurate than kicking but only for medium-range, reaching the midfielder, striker, or wingers.
 The execution is similar to a baseball pitcher throwing the ball.

 - Punt, or drop-kicking to teammates – Not accurate but great for a counter-attack.

 - Goal kick – When a goal kick is awarded the above 3 methods are not permitted.
-The goalie must place the ball on the ground (in the penalty area) before its kicked.
+The goalie must place the ball on the ground (in the penalty area) before it’s kicked.
 However, the accuracy is the same as the punt or drop-kick.